 Be that as it may, we can grasp some gratitude at that fact that there are healthier and more dynamic ways to boost memory and learning.

 We spent hours analyzing Italian mother tongue influences in English, while he practiced explaining his niched occupation in his second tongue.
-Fortunately for me, this is one of the better tutoring situations I have been in, because I possibly learned at least as much from Matteo as he did from me.
+Fortunately for me, this is one of the better tutoring situations I have been in, because I may have learned as much from Matteo as he did from me.
 And to this day, this knowledge sharing has served me well.

 Make Learning as Fun and Crazy as Possible